MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 To find the process id, use `ps aux`.

-And if this does not work, we can use `gcore` to dump the current memory of a process id and manually find our input
+And if this does not work, we can use `gcore` to dump the current memory of a process id and manually find our input:

 ```sh
 $ gcore <process id>
 ```

-Run the program again and find its process id
+Run the program again and find its process id:

 ```sh
 $ setarch $(uname -m) -R ./vuln